-Puntland, an arid region of north-east Somalia, declared itself an autonomous state in August 1998.
+Puntland, an arid region of north-east Somalia, declared itself an autonomous state in August 1998, in part to avoid the clan warfare engulfing southern Somalia.

-The move was, in part, an attempt to avoid the clan warfare engulfing southern Somalia.
-Nevertheless, the region has endured armed conflict, and grabbed the world headlines with an upsurge in pirate attacks on international shipping in the Indian Ocean.
+Despite its relative stability, the region has endured armed conflict, and grabbed the world headlines with an upsurge in pirate attacks on international shipping in the Indian Ocean.

 Unlike its neighbour, breakaway Somaliland, Puntland says it does not seek recognition as an independent entity, wishing instead to be part of a federal Somalia.

 The territory takes its name from the Land of Punt, a centre of trade for the ancient Egyptians and a place shrouded in legend.

 Puntland State of Somalia

 Major languages Somali, Arabic

 Life expectancy n/a

 Currency Somali shilling